irisnet/irishub/docs/features/nft.md

 ### Additional issuance

-After the asset is issued, additional issuance (create) of specific assets of this type can be made.
-The asset ID, recipient address, metadata, or URI must be specified.
+After the nft is issued, additional issuance (create) of specific nft of this type can be made.
+The nft ID, recipient address, metadata, or URI must be specified.

 `CLI`